Demand for Salesforce Developers Continues to Expand

 }

 When a class is declared without these access modifiers, the current sharing rules are used.
-By default, the class will not enforce sharing rules except if the sharing rules are acquired from a calling class.
+By default, the class will not enforce sharing rules unless acquired from a calling class.

-Explain what Apex Unit Tests are and discuss the deploy requirements for Apex code.
+Explain what Apex Unit Tests are and discuss the deployment requirements for Apex code.

-Test methods must be defined in test classes that are annotated with @IsTest
+Test methods must be defined in test classes annotated with @IsTest

 .